OtherDevOpsGene/zap-sonar-plugin/README.md

 ## Metrics

-The plugin keeps track of the following statistics:

-* Total number of high, medium, low, and info severity findings
+The plugin keeps track of the total number of high, medium, low, and info severity findings.

-Additionally, the following metric is defined:

-### Identified Risk Score (IRS)
+Additionally, we define the **Identified Risk Score (IRS)** as

 (high &times; 5) + (medium &times; 3) + (low &times; 1)